 What's a Class V hitch?
 This hitch size is rated to carry up to 17,000 lbs. gross weight with a tongue weight capacity of 1,700 lbs.
 Your ball mount and hitch ball need to both be rated for Class V, to safely tow our heavy Tumbleweeds.

 For many tiny house movers, you will likely borrow or rent a 3/4 or 1 ton truck!
-Here's what Tumbleweed staff and customers have learned, using U-Haul as an example.
+We've rented work trucks from tool rental companies.
+Home Depot, for example, does have work trucks you can rent by the hour.

 Tumbleweed recommends that you insure your truck and Tumbleweed home before towing it.
 You may buy RV insurance from any major carrier.
 Liability insurance for the Tumbleweed is typically carried by the tow vehicle (and please verify with your tow vehicle insurer).